umulmrum/holiday/README.md

 By submitting a PR you agree that all your contributed code may be used under the MIT license.

-### Instructions for adding a new country or region
+### How To Add a New Country or Region

-- Add a Provider for that country or region
+- Add a Provider for that country or region.
 - Should you need to add country-specific holiday names, add those to `Constant\HolidayName` and provide English translations inside `umulmrum_holiday.en.xliff`.
-- Lookup the ISO code for your country or region and add those to `Resolver\isoData`
+- Lookup the ISO code for your country or region and add those to `Resolver\isoData`.
-- Provide test data inside `tests/Provider/...` that covers all edge cases
+- Provide tests inside `tests/Provider/...` that ideally cover all edge cases.

 ## License